Category Archives: Diving

 Learn to Scuba Dive in La Paz, Mexico

-Category : dive courses , Diving
+Category : Dive Courses , Diving

 Discover the hidden beauty of the Sea of Cortez and learn to scuba dive in La Paz, Mexico with La Paz Divers

-Scuba Diving in La PazDo you consider yourself an adventurer with a curiosity about marine life?
-Are you a person with a passion for the sea and underwater life and want to learn to dive in one of the most biodiverse places in the world?
-If the answer is yes, then you are in the right place, because here at La Paz Divers you can do both at the same time.
 Learning to scuba dive in La Paz will be an unparalleled experience, since it is located on the beautiful shores of the Gulf of California, AKA Sea of Cortez.
-This bountiful sea known as “the aquarium of the world”, as dubbed by Jacques Cousteau.
+This bountiful sea is known as “the aquarium of the world”, as dubbed by Jacques Cousteau.
 La Paz is home to a large number of marine organisms and incredible landscapes.
 Come and get to know this mega-diverse area while you dive in it to appreciate its hidden beauty in more depth.

 Scuba Diving in La PazAt La Paz Divers, we offer diving courses for any level and suitable for the whole family.
 If you know nothing about scuba diving and want to learn to dive, our PADI Discover Scuba Diving Program and PADI Open Water courses are perfect for you.
 If you’re already certified, no problem, you can continue your education here in La Paz and take your PADI Advanced Open Water course, PADI Rescue course, PADI Divemaster course, and more.